 In addition to the low risk of noise-related disturbance the flooded gravel pits (including at the Wraysbury No. 1 Gravel Pit) are obviously in hydrological connectivity with the local water table.
 Depending on the depth and construction method of the pipeline there is thus potential for changes in hydrology and water quality within the SPA and Ramsar site.
-Although the water table in the locality is fairly high (since it is gravel and the former gravel pits have flooded), the water table lies at least several metres below the surface as demonstrated by the fact that it has been possible to deliver housing, employment, tarmac roads and buried services in the same location (and in the case of the latter, at the same depth) as the proposed pipeline which will generally follow existing road corridors.
-The pipeline does not need to be deeply buried: 1m below surface ground level is typical.
-This is above the water level in the adajacent gravel pits further illustrating that there should be no direct interference between the pipeline and the groundwater.
+Although the water table in the locality is fairly high (since it is gravel and the former gravel pits have flooded), it has been possible to deliver housing, employment, tarmac roads and buried services in the same location (and in the case of the latter, at the same depth) as the proposed pipeline, which will generally follow existing road corridors.